Skel Roach: Early years

-Roach was born in 1871 at what was then known as Danzig, Germany, and is now Gdańsk, Poland.
+Roach was born in 1871 at what was then known as Danzig, German Empire, and is now Gdańsk, Poland.
 His birth name was Rudolph Charles Weichbrodt.
 He emigrated to the United States in 1880.

 Baseball player

 Roach began an eleven-year career in professional baseball at age 23 with the Des Moines Prohibitionists of the Western Association.
-He compiled a 13-7 record for Des Moines in 1895.
+He compiled a record for Des Moines in 1895.